 Practicing in this way also allows you to receive feedback on your performance.
 Through speech recognition and motion detection software, you can receive feedback on eye contact, number of hesitation words used, pace of your voice and other metrics.

 Benefits of training in VR:

-As well as these tutorials, the course includes 5 different VR training scenes to practice sales techniques and strategies in.
+As well as these tutorials, the course includes 5 different VR training scenes to practice sales pitching and closing techniques in.

-Improve your sales pitch and presentation in front of potential buyers.
+Improve your sales pitch in front of potential buyers.
 We'll analyse your pitch using voice analysis and you'll be able to load in your own presentation slides to practice with.

 Selling at a conference

 Present your idea, product or business in front of over a hundred audience members.
 Learn to cope with nerves, audience and lighting distractions while presenting.

 Pitching at a trade show